ride-perfect_tense

 /9

-ride ridden they horses because to He’s easy are
+are ridden they ride easy because horses to He’s

 He’s ridden horses because they are easy to ride